on-device-ml/llamaratti/README.md

 <pre>
 1) Clone llama.cpp to ~/MyProjects & build

+2) Download multimodal models:
-2) Download models.
-Ex: ~/MyProjects/llama.cpp/build/bin/llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF.
+- Ex: ~/MyProjects/llama.cpp/build/bin/llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF.
-Two GGUF models will be saved to llama caches folder: ~/Library/Caches/llama.cpp.
+- Two gguf models will be saved to llama caches folder: ~/Library/Caches/llama.cpp.

-3) Clone llamaratti to ~/MyProjects, then use XCode to build ~/MyProjects/llamaratti/lr-mtmd-cli & ~/MyProjects/llamaratti/llamaratti
+3) Clone llamaratti to ~/MyProjects, then use XCode to build:
+- ~/MyProjects/llamaratti/lr-mtmd-cli
+- ~/MyProjects/llamaratti/llamaratti

-4) Run llamaratti, select ⏶.
-Select .../Library/Caches/llama.cpp & hold ⌘ to select the 2 downloaded .GGUF models.
+4) Run llamaratti, select ⏶ & select .../Library/Caches/llama.cpp

+5) Hold ⌘ and select the 2 downloaded ..gguf models

-5) Drag an image into the top response window, ask a question about the image, then select ⏵ or ⌘-Return.
+5) Drag an image into the top response window & ask a question about the image, then select ⏵ or ⌘-Return.
 </pre>

 # Full Steps